How To Drink Vitamins So They Don’t Harm Your Health

 Image source: Reproduction/Internet

-To assimilate some trace elements, vitamins are needed; for calcium – D, for iron – C, for magnesium – B6, and so on.
-Therefore, if you eat a lot of cottage cheese, but calcium is still not enough for you, you may not have enough vitamin D.
+Vitamins are required for the assimilation of several trace elements; for calcium - D, for iron - C, for magnesium - B6, and so on.
+As a result, if you consume a lot of cottage cheese yet still need more calcium, you may not have enough vitamin D.

 However, it is important to take into account that, for example, vitamins A, D, E, B 12 can accumulate in the body.
 Simultaneously, high dosages of minerals that do not accumulate in the body are not so dangerous.
-Therefore, do not be alarmed if the drug contains 200-300% of the recommended rate.
+Therefore, if the drug contains 200–300% of the advised rate, do not be frightened.
 Some manufacturers thus compensate for the poor absorption of substances.

 But you need to be careful when leaning on trace elements.
-Excessive use of one of them can lead to a decrease in the absorption of the other.
-For example, calcium reduces the absorption of magnesium and iron, and zinc – calcium.
+One of them used excessively can result in a decrease in the absorption of the other.
+Calcium, for instance, decreases the absorption of magnesium and iron, and zinc - calcium.

 Also read: Heat Treatment Destroys Vitamins In Vegetables: Truth Or Myth